lachiec/lachiec/README.md

 - 👋 Hi, I’m @lachiec
 - 👀 I’m interested in project management
 - 🌱 I’m currently learning how to exit retirement
-- 💞️ I’m looking to collaborate on new projects
+- 💞️ I’m looking to collaborate on new projects, Code and Work with Teams
 - 📫 How to reach me through a comment

 <!---